World War One (battles and campaigns)

 Battles and campaigns of World War One

-Some of the main battles of the war and those New Zealanders were involved in include:
+Some of the main battles of the war that New Zealand soldiers were involved in:

 • Battle of Le Quesnoy 1918: In this battle in northern France, New Zealand soldiers helped liberate the fortress town of Le Quesnoy, which had been in German hands since 1814.

-Tips: To find information on individual battles or campaigns, try using a keyword such as 'Jutland' or 'Arras'.
-Don't forget to search the other websites we have mentioned in this entry.
+Tips: To find information on individual battles or campaigns, try using a keyword from the list above, such as 'Jutland' or 'Arras' in the websites below or in other websites on the World War One.

 General websites

-There are many good websites that have useful facts, images, stories and other information about World War One battles and campaigns.
-Here are some of our favourite sites with information about where the battles were and what it was like for the soldiers and other people involved.
+Here are websites that have useful facts, images, stories, and other information about World War One battles and campaigns.
+They cover information on where the battles were fought, and what it was like for the soldiers and other people involved.

 Imperial War Museum

-Tips: Websites that have .org or .net in the address can have good information, but you need to assess how reliable it its.
+Tips: Websites that have .org or .net in the address can have good information, but you need to assess how reliable it is.
 Check the About us link on the website if you can find one.
-That can tell you what the company's mission and values are.
+That can tell you what their mission and values are.

-Another great place to look is EPIC.
-EPIC is a collection of reliable databases covering lots of different topics and is put together especially for New Zealand school students.
-You may need a password from your school or local library to access it.
+Britannica School is part of EPIC, a collection of reliable databases covering lots of different topics.
+It is put together especially for New Zealand school students.

-• Do a keyword search eg 'Somme' to find articles like First Battle of the Somme.
+• Or, enter the name of a battle, eg 'Somme', to find articles like First Battle of the Somme.

 Tips: To get to the EPIC databases you will need a password from your school librarian first.
-Or, you can log on to AnyQuestions between 1 and 6pm Monday to Friday, and one of the librarians can help you online.
+Or, you can log on to AnyQuestions and one of the librarians can help you online.
 Some EPIC databases may also be available through your public library.

 Long, Long Trail

-Although the home page of this website states it is 'dedicated to helping you discover the British army and its soldiers of the First World War', it is also a great resource for New Zealand soldiers and campaigns, with a fairly detailed overview of the battles and general army life.
+Although the website helps research on British soldiers of the Great War, it is also a great resource for New Zealand soldiers and campaigns, with a fairly detailed overview of the battles and general army life.

 Tips: Websites that have .com or .co in the address can have good information, but you need to assess how reliable it is.
 Check the About page on the website, if you can find one.
 That can tell you what the company’s mission and values are.